-- It helps to begin tricky conversations by aiming to create common ground through empathizing, or affirming that these issues are difficult and stressful for you both, by affirming that you both want what's best for the child, by reassuring that you believe you can work together to find solutions.
+- It helps to begin tricky conversations by aiming to create common ground through empathizing, or affirming that these issues are difficult and stressful for you both.

 - Organizing a specific time and space to talk and be heard tends to result in more constructive communication for both parties.

-- The more charged the topic can be, the more important it is to negotiate guidelines that maintain emotional safety, and read them out together regularly.
+- The more charged the topic can be, the more important it is to create guidelines that maintain emotional safety, and read them out together regularly.

 - To set up safety guidelines, both parties can express what they need to feel safe to express their thoughts and feelings, then work together to write out agreements both parties are willing to agree to.

-- Weave into the agreement permission for either party to negotiate a pause when they start to feel overwhelmed or triggered, a word or hand gesture or both.
+- Weave into the agreement permission for either party to negotiate a pause when they start to feel overwhelmed or triggered, a word like "pause" or hand gesture or both.

-- Include in the agreements that both parties avoid labelling, black and white statements that start with "you always" or "you never".
+- Include in the agreements that both parties avoid labelling, black and white statements that start with "you always" or "you never" invariably lead to defensiveness.

 - Aim to hear, understand, reflect and acknowledge each other's perspectives even when you don't agree, this meets needs to feel heard and increases cooperation.

 Arguments create a high risk of damaging the warm connection.
 It's important that each party tune in to and express their raw feelings with I Statements and avoid blaming or attacking language.
 When people speak from their very raw feelings, there's a risk of expressing some big character judgments (like "you only care about yourself").
 Anger and hurt feelings need to be felt and expressed within the safe holding of a mature conversation where both are willing to hear and acknowledge each other.
 This is where your guidelines are essential to bring forward the most conscious mature version of yourself.
 Some couples can bring attacks into an argument and somehow rebound and preserve the connection, yet the vast majority of couples won’t be able to do the emotional gymnastics that this involves.
-More commonly arguments that include character evaluations and harsh judgments tend to be remembered and can damage the warm connection.
+More commonly arguments that include character evaluations and harsh judgments tend to be remembered and can really damage the connection and trust.

 On this Parental Conflict resource kit (available to Premium Village members), Genevieve responds to a parent's question relating to when she gets into an argument with her husband as a result of her intervening when her husband gets into conflict with their child.

 Anger tends to give people an over-inflated sense of being entitled to express that which they believe to be the truth.
 Just blurting, or indeed spitting, out our grievances, although very understandable when we feel upset, usually results in one’s partner getting defensive and then feeling entitled to do the same.
 When in the stress response the brain’s job is to scan for threats and our thinking becomes very black and white and lacks the complexity and ability to be compassionate or considerate or sensitive.
 How conflicts were dealt with in our family of origin is where we learned the first rulebook about relationships and without huge scrutiny of how we operate when conflict arises, we are at the risk of re-enacting similar ways of communicating that may not unhealthy and dysfunctional.

 This is why it’s very important that we all maintain impulse control when strong emotions rise up.
 This might read or feel like emotional repression but it’s more about healthy and responsible management of our emotions.

 We all do need to really listen to and have safe places where we can express those raw emotions.
-Often valuable insights that feeling the pain of conflict in a relationship gets lost because of our inability to express those insights in a way that our partner can heal and digest and gain understanding.
+Often valuable insights get lost because of our inability to express those insights in a way that our partner can hear and understand.
 When feeling attacked or misunderstood, very few people can operate from the heart and work to truly understand the other with care and compassion.
 Most parents benefit from finding other safe outlets for their frustrations like in an agreed active listening partnership or through counselling or co-counselling.